YashYS04/eventmnagerai/README.md

-# Event Sync AI 🚀
+# Event Sync 🚀

-An intelligent, AI-powered platform designed to streamline large-scale event logistics.
+An intelligent, the platform designed to streamline large-scale event logistics.
 This system integrates security, food court operations, gate control, and attendee assistance into a single unified ecosystem.

 ## 🌟 Key Features